best intermediate climbing shoes

 This lace-up climbing shoe from La Sportiva is specially designed for edging control and pocket climbing.
 It is ideal for slabs and vertical or steep rocks.
 It has a suede leather upper with Dentex lining and Vibram sole.

 The Dentex lining is ideal for keeping the feet dry and comfortable over more extended usage periods.
-It is an intermediate high-performance shoe different from the Miura VS, a high-performance shoe.
-Miura is flatter and more comfortable than the Miura VS.
+It is an intermediate climbing shoe different from the Miura VS, a high-performance shoe.
+Miura is a flat shoe and more comfortable than the Miura VS.

 Although Miura is not particularly brilliant in a single terrain, it is an excellent all-around option that doesn’t lag in performance too much while providing comfort.
 If you’re keen, you can choose some exclusively designed high-end options.